• 11+ English and Maths: ISEB and public school exams, including pre-tests.

 • 13+ English and Maths: ISEB and public school entrance exams

 • (I)GCSE Maths: AQA, CIE, Edexcel, OCR and WJEC

 • (I)GCSE Physics: AQA, CIE, Edexcel, OCR and WJEC

 • A-level English Literature: AQA, CIE, Edexcel, IB, OCR and WJEC

 • A-level Maths: AQA, CIE, Edexcel, OCR and WJEC

 • A-level Physics: AQA, CIE, Edexcel, OCR, WJEC and Pre-U

 What I do when I am not tutoring

 Whilst I am not yet a published poet, this is something I would like to change.
-My poetic pursuits are a topic of deep bewilderment amongst my old Imperial College buddies, which always makes for interesting conversations.
+My poetic pursuits are a topic of deep bewilderment amongst my old Imperial College pals, which always makes for interesting conversations.

-''Both Jean-Michel and David were excellent tutors, very knowledgeable in their subjects but also able to connect well with my children and make the subject matter accessible and comprehensible to them.
-In addition, they were personable, flexible, reliable and resourceful.
-Both children were very grateful for their help.''
-(On the Anchor Tutors website).
+''Jean-Michel was an excellent tutor, very knowledgeable in his subjects but also able to connect well with my children and make the subject matter accessible and comprehensible to them.
+In addition, he was personable, flexible, reliable and resourceful.
+Both children were very grateful for his help.''
+(Mother of students in Yr.
+8 and Yr.
+11)

 ''My son has had several sessions with Jean-Michel, who had an immediate impact in terms of identifying problem areas and helping to identify solutions that our son was able to implement.
 Jean-Michel has the advantage of a background in both science and English, which helps him to approach issues from a variety of viewpoints as well as covering multiple subjects.
 He has a genuine interest and commitment to helping his students.''
-(Neil, father of GCSE Student)
+(Father of GCSE Student)